Krzysztof is a lifelong future tech junkie investigating the latest stories from companies like Apple, Samsung, Google, and Amazon.

 9. Capital One

-A highly rated useful skill that brings a whole new level of innovation to the Echo and Alexa.
-This could bring in a flurry of other banking companies to link with Alexa.
+A highly rated useful skill that brings a whole new level of innovation to Echo and Alexa as well as potential privacy concerns.

 The commands give you the ability to check balances and transactions, make credit card payments, and even check/pay your home and auto loans all via voice.